Español

 In total, the state of Texas saw one person killed every 2 hours and 15 minutes, and one person sustained injuries in accidents on Texas roads every 2 minutes and 34 seconds.

 These figures are not just numbers; they represent real people who have experienced fear, pain, and disruption due to these unfortunate incidents.
-Moreover, each accident, regardless of its nature, raises a red flag against a range of issues — from road safety protocols and infrastructure to the dangers of driver negligence.
+Moreover, each accident, regardless of its nature, raises a red flag about a range of issues, from road safety protocols and infrastructure to the dangers of driver negligence.

 A Closer Look at Fatal Accidents in Houston